About Corydoras Zone Aquatics

 Aquarium Magazines

-He has been subscribing to or buying the following magazines:
+I have been subscribing to or buying the following magazines:

 Author

-He is currently working on a new and updated version of this article.
+I am currently working on a new and updated version of this article.

 The original article can be found again here on this site Dry and Rainy Seasons in the Tank.